 Advanced student writes a thesis on a subject of his/her choice as approved by the advisor under the direction of the departmental faculty.
-Prerequisite: A 3.5 graduate GPA and CMDS faculty approval.
+Prerequisite: A 3.5 graduate GPA and CMDS faculty mentor approval.
+CMDS majors only.

+HUMAN

+POTENTIAL

+AND

-HUMAN POTENTIAL AND PERFORMANCE
+PERFORMANCE